What height should you mow your lawn? The rule of thumb when mowing your lawn…

 We’ve all been there.
 We’ve all been told not to cut the lawn too short.
 But have you ever been given an actual measurement?
 We thought not, and yet it’s one of the most frequently asked questions garden-people have.
-That’s why we are here to end the debate, remove the mystery, help chore-heavy teenagers everywhere earn some praise as well as their pocket money.
+We’re here to end the debate, remove the mystery, help chore-heavy teenagers everywhere earn some praise as well as their pocket money.
 We will explain just how much of the grass blade you should be removing when you mow the lawn.
 So let’s get to it:

 There Is Only One Rule To Remember When Mowing

-Basically, set your mower deck a little higher when the weather hots up and drop it a little lower when the cooler months approach.
+Basically, set your mower deck a little higher when the weather hots up!
+And drop it a little lower when the cooler months approach!

 The Reason This Mowing Rule Is Important

 The way we see it, mowing is actually a bit of an art form and one that requires little tweaks and adjustments throughout the year.
 For instance, let’s say you’re battling a bout of crabgrass, which will compete with your grass for space, it may be worth letting your grass grow a lush thick sward that allows it to crowd any weeds itself.
-The same goes for those warmer summer months, when letting your grass grow to 3 inches long will actually help it restore more water and nutrients, provide extra shade to the soil and inhibit any weeds from having a chance to grow.
+The same goes for those warmer summer months.
+When letting your grass grow to 3 inches long will actually help it restore more water and nutrients, provide extra shade to the soil and inhibit any weeds from having a chance to grow.
 Then, once autumn comes around, you can go back to mowing at 2½ inches because the weather will have cooled off and your weeds will have been halted by frosts.

 Easiest Way To Remember These Measurements